 - mill inventory and product specifications

 - distance to haul timber to the mill

 Regional and national influences may include:

 - demand for finished wood products

 - regulations pertaining to timberland ownership

-Because there are so many variables that can affect the value of your timber, it is critically important for landowners to take the steps to get informed and seek competent assistance from a professional forester who is there to represent your best interest.
+Because there are so many variables that can affect the value of your timber, it is critically important for landowners to take steps to get informed and to seek competent assistance from a professional forester who is there to represent your best interest.

 Over the years, we have heard numerous stories of landowners who decided to sell their timber “because my neighbor got a good price” or someone made them an unsolicited offer on their timber “through the mail and it sounded like a lot of money.”
 For some landowners, a single timber sale will be all they experience in a lifetime.
 With others, timberland ownership can be a more regular source of income for now and future generations.
 No matter your situation, determining your property’s timber value is a crucial step towards making the right decision and avoiding big mistakes.